MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/parallel-hybrid-migration.md

 ## Pre-requisites
 - For each tenant you're migrating to, there needs to be one Microsoft Entra Connect server.
 - You should create virtual machines for each of the Microsoft Entra Connect servers and they need to be domain joined.
-- Users in your on-premises Active Directory, should be in their own organizational unit (OU).
+- Users, in your on-premises Active Directory, should be in their own organizational unit (OU).
 - Each Microsoft Entra Connect Server will have its synchronization rules scoped to individual OUs.
 - All of the migrating tenants primary domains must be added and verified in Microsoft 365
 - You should be familiar with [Exchange hybrid deployments](/exchange/exchange-hybrid)
-- Make sure that you meet the [Microsoft Entra Connect pre-requisites](how-to-connect-install-prerequisites.md).
+- Ensure that you meet the [Microsoft Entra Connect prerequisites](how-to-connect-install-prerequisites.md).
-- Make sure that you meet the [pre-requisites for the Hybrid Configuration Wizard](/exchange/hybrid-deployment-prerequisites).
+- Ensure that you meet the [prerequisites for the Hybrid Configuration Wizard](/exchange/hybrid-deployment-prerequisites).

 ## Parallel Hybrid Migration
 The following outlines the steps for the multi-organizational on-premises Exchange mailbox migration with Microsoft Entra Connect using a parallel hybrid environment.
 Each step must be completed for each tenant that you're migrating to.